 If you have been married or registered a civil partnership before, either in this country or abroad, you will need to produce documents that confirm that you are now free to marry or form a civil partnership.
 These could include:

 If you were divorced at a court outside of the British Islands there will be an additional checking process for which there is a statutory fee of £50 payable if it is one that can be cleared locally.
 If the divorce has to be referred to the General Register Office the fee is £75.
-This fee is taken at the notice appointment, please bring a credit or debit card or cash to your appointment.
+This fee is taken at the notice appointment, please bring a credit or debit card to your appointment.
 If the original document is in a foreign language you will need to supply the original document along with a certified translation.

 If you have ever been known by any other names you will need to produce documents to prove this such as a statutory declaration or a change of name deed.

 After you have given notice at your local register office, the notice will be displayed on their public notice board for the statutory waiting period of 28 days.

-These documents (there will be two, one for each party) must be taken to the registrar or other person who is registering your marriage.
+This document must be taken to the registrar or other person who is registering your marriage.

 If you are marrying at a register office or on approved premises this will happen electronically between registration offices; you are not required to do anything.